kingsdigitallab/alice-thornton/frontend/posts/blog/2023-07-10-at-the-margins.md

 ---

-"The great blank space provided by the margins"[^1] was filled with many kinds of text and image in early modern manuscripts and printed books, and a number of recent and current digital projects reflect the rise of scholarly interest in this material.
-Of particular interest to ATB is the [Marginalia and the Early Modern Woman Writer](https://cems.anu.edu.au/marginalia-and-the-early-modern-woman-writer-1530-1660/) project which is investigating "how early modern women readers engaged with the margins of their books".[^2]
+"The great blank space provided by the margins" was filled with many kinds of text and image in early modern manuscripts and printed books, and a number of recent and current digital projects reflect the rise of scholarly interest in this material.[^1] Of particular interest to the Alice Thornton's Books Project is the [Marginalia and the Early Modern Woman Writer](https://cems.anu.edu.au/marginalia-and-the-early-modern-woman-writer-1530-1660/) project which is investigating "how early modern women readers engaged with the margins of their books".[^2]